 The impeller then throws it through the discharge chute.
 Having the impeller allows for larger amounts to be cleared faster, bonus, less time in the cold.

-In addition to that, a two-stage machine can also handle heavier and deeper snow than the single-stage model and also has the advantage of a wider clearance width.
+In addition to that, a two-stage machine can also handle heavier and deeper snow than the single-stage model and also has the advantage of a wider clearance width which makes it much better snow removal equipment than single-stage models.

 Three Stage Snow Blower